Xceptance/posters-advanced-loadtest-suite/README.md

 # Performance Test Suite for Posters Demo Shop

-## Introduction
-The test suite is the foundation for load tests with [Xceptance LoadTest](https://www.xceptance.com/xlt/).
-Several features this load test suite demonstrates:
+This test suite is an example for load tests with [Xceptance LoadTest](https://www.xceptance.com/xlt/).
+Features the test suite demonstrates:

 * Every test case is a JUnit test.
 Use Eclipse or any other IDE to compile, run (as single test user), and debug.
 * The tests can run as a normal integration test or as part of a classic build process.